 Audiovisual and Group Study Room Keys may be borrowed as follows:

-Alumni may use the "My Library > My Account" option in the WebCatalog to review a list of the materials currently checked out.
-The list also displays the due dates and times for all items currently checked out.
+To renew online, patrons may use the "My Library > My Account" option in the WebCatalog.
+They can review a list of the materials currently checked out, see the due dates and times for all items, and select items to be renewed.

-- Overdue notices are sent the first business day an item is overdue.
-Materials not returned after two notices are declared lost.
-The last overdue notice is the billing notice.
-Bills are issued for the cost of the item plus a billing fee in the amount of the maximum overdue fine and a $5.00 processing fee.
+• Overdue notices are sent the first business day an item is overdue.
+Materials not returned after two notices are billed and a billing notice is sent.
+Bills are issued for the estimated replacement cost of the item plus a billing fee in the amount of $25.00.

-- Borrowing privileges will be suspended while a bill is outstanding or due to fines owed in excess of $20.00.
-Periodic reminder notices will be sent for unpaid fines/bills.
+• Borrowing privileges will be suspended while a bill/billing fee is outstanding.
+Periodic reminder notices will be sent for unpaid bills/billing fees.

 Computing and Digital Resources

 Most library research databases and the Internet may be accessed from the computer workstations on the hexagons in the central part of the library.
-Databases which are not available due to licensing restrictions include: LEXIS, WESTLAW, and BloombergLaw The hexagon computers also provide access to Microsoft Office applications in addition to the library’s digital resources.
+Databases which are not available due to licensing restrictions include: Lexis and Westlaw.
+The hexagon computers also provide access to Microsoft Office applications in addition to the library’s digital resources.

 Reference Assistance

-The librarians are available to provide reference assistance to RWU Law Alumni in person, by phone (401-254-4547), or via the Ask a Librarian service (chat or email).
+The librarians are available to provide reference assistance to RWU Law Alumni in person, by phone at 401-254-4547, or via the Ask a Librarian service (chat or email).

 Extended Borrowing Privileges

 Upon a demonstration of need, arrangements may be made for extended borrowing of circulating materials.
-Requests for extended borrowing privileges should be directed to the Associate Law Librarian, Lucinda Harrison-Cox at 401-254-4533 or lharrison-cox@rwu.edu.
+Requests for extended borrowing privileges should be directed to the Access Services Coordinator, Erin Orsini at 401-254-4548 or eorsini@rwu.edu.